madelynemoloney1/A3-Self-watering-plant-/README.md

 To do:
 - Figure out/research what is going wrong with the code so that it will work.
-- Adding a little container that can store the cables will make it look neater.
+- Adding a little container that can store the cables will make it look neater, putting the Microbit on this container so it is on full display.

 ## Acknowledgements